 As an advocate of film education and training, Avril has shared her passion for the arts by volunteering for several film-related panel discussions and festivals, and as a film professor at Howard University in Washington, DC, as well as Azusa Pacific University and the University of La Verne in California.
 She recently earned her second master’s degree in Theology and the Arts at Fuller Theological Seminary, which has equipped her to become a leader in conversations about spirituality and art.
 She is on the programming team for the Level Ground Film Festival, which seeks to create a safe space for dialogue and civility between LGBTQ and faith communities.
 She is a regular contributor to ReelSpirituality.com, and is also a contributing writer for the book: “God in the Movies: A Guide for Exploring Four Decades of Film,” where she and several writers discusses the significance of influential films and their ability to challenge the ways in which we relate to one another as humans.

 Commited to themes that center around family, community, social justice, and spirituality, Avril continues to produce, write and direct various film and new media projects.
 She recently was an Associate Producer on the TNT docu-series American Race, and she is also the lead producer on the feature film Jinn, which has received overwhelming support from various independent film organizations, including Film Independent, the San Francisco Film Society, the Sundance Institute, IFP, and the Islamic Scholarship Fund.
 She is also a producer on the upcoming film, Hosea, and is co-writing and directing a video podcast series on human relationships for Level Ground entitled Conversations.
-As if that’s not enough, Avril also currently works in the Production Management department for Scripted Programming at BET Networks.
+Avril is a 2017 Film Independent Producing Lab Fellow and currently works as a Network Production Manager for Scripted Programming at BET Networks.